Stone Surgery

-Stone surgery, also known as kidney stone removal, is performed to remove kidney stones that are too large to pass naturally or cause significant pain or complications.
-There are several surgical methods, including extracorporeal shock wave lithotripsy (ESWL), which uses sound waves to break the stones into smaller pieces, ureteroscopy, where a thin scope is inserted to remove or break up the stone, and percutaneous nephrolithotomy (PCNL), which involves a small incision to remove larger stones directly from the kidney.
-Recovery depends on the procedure used, but patients typically resume normal activities within a few days to weeks.
+There are several surgical methods, including extracorporeal shock wave lithotripsy (ESWL), which uses sound waves to break the stones into smaller pieces, and ureteroscopy, where a thin scope is inserted to remove or break up the stone.
+Another procedure is percutaneous nephrolithotomy (PCNL), which involves a small incision to remove larger stones directly from the kidney.
+A stone specialist may also provide proper diagnosis and gallbladder stone treatment for patients suffering from gallstones and related complications.

 Kidney: The most common symptom of kidney stones is severe pain in the back and side, often radiating to the lower abdomen and groin.
 This pain can come in waves and may be accompanied by: